TomHessburg/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+        sessions allow us to keep a user logged in while they navigate to different pages without the need for re logging in.

 1. What does bcrypt do to help us store passwords in a secure manner.

+        bcrypt uses an algorithm to hash the password

 1. What does bcrypt do to slow down attackers?

+        i mean... it hashes the password so they cant steal it like we showed above?
+It uses something called a secret which we create and use to hash that only WE know.

 1. What are the three parts of the JSON Web Token?

+        the header (where the info on how to hash is kept), the payload (where the actual data is kept), and the verify signature, which includes your secret.

 ## Project Set Up